zcaceres/magic-diff/README.md

 # magic-diff

-magic-diff is a command-line tool that automates the process of generating meaningful git commit messages based on your staged changes.
+magic-diff is a command-line tool that automates your git commit messages.
+You stage changes, it writes your commit.

 ## Features